 - If you have a lot on your mind, write a list of things that you need to do the next day well before you go to bed.
 This can help the brain ‘let go’;

-- Find ways to manage your stress levels (insert link to section 6 below) by practicing relaxation techniques.
+- Find ways to manage your stress levels by practicing relaxation techniques.
 This has been shown to lead to better quality sleep over time.

 1. Adams R., Appleton S., Taylor A., McEvoy D., and Antic N.: Report to the Sleep Health Foundation 2016 Sleep Health Survey of Australian Adults; The University of Adelaide, The Adelaide Institute for Sleep Health.